 Refunds will be issued only if TRS has not incurred costs due to purchase of tickets, rentals, supplies, refreshments, deposits, etc. Requests for a refund must be made a minimum of 48 hours before the program.
-Participants will not receive a refund or credit for any missed special events, social club events or other programs.
-Social Clubs must be PAID IN FULL - no exceptions.
+Participants will not receive a refund or credit for any missed special events or other programs.
 Refunds will be processed at the end of the quarter.

 A mandatory fee will be charged to all out-of-county residents participating in Cobb County 's TRS program.
-The out-of-county fee is $25 per registrant.
+The out-of-county fee is 50% of the activity fee.

 - Participant Insurance (optional)

 - $13.55 per year for ages 19 and older.

 - TRS Non-resident fee (if applicable) $25 per quarter

 Cobb Therapeutic Recreation and Special Olympics GA-Cobb utilize many volunteers for their programs.
 Volunteers are needed to assist staff and instructors with the special needs participants in a variety of settings.
 Special Olympics GA-Cobb certifies volunteers, coaches and assistant coaches for many sports.
 Call Kim for more information.

 Special Olympics is a year round program of training and competition for children (ages 8 & up) and adults with special needs.
 Participants receive opportunities to increase physical fitness, demonstrate courage, and develop friendships with other Special Olympics athletes and the community.